The Ramming of HMS Prince George by HMS Hannibal, 1903

-From a recent review on Amazon.com: “This book had me reading deep into the early morning.
+From a review on Amazon.com: “This book had me reading deep into the early morning.
 I just didn’t want to stop reading.
 The author has the rare ability to transport the reader to another time and place.
 Any fan of historical fiction will almost certainly enjoy this book and the entire series.”

 The Dawlish Chronicles – now up to nine volumes, and counting, Click on the banner below for details.